| When

 experience with Goliath in mind whenever you are entertaining

 a major step with your life.
+Perhaps you will

 find it helpful, too, to remember Milton Smith cycling endless